 Every patient contributes to their treatment program and what they are able to do, so they are actively involved in their rehabilitation.

-Most wounds recover in the repair phase of healing, which is approximately three weeks.
-Our therapists (physiotherapists) look after your wounds by providing dressings that are applied with a sterile technique to avoid infection.
+Most wounds recover in the repair phase of healing.
+Our therapists look after your wounds by providing dressings that are applied with a sterile technique to avoid infection.

 Joint mobilisation involves moving the joint back and forth in small oscillating movements further and further into range to restore the joints normal movement.